-(c) IFRS 17
+(d) IFRS 17

 The Group's accounts are prepared in accordance with current IFRS applicable to the insurance industry.
-The International Accounting Standards Board (the 'IASB') introduced a framework that it described as Phase I which, under its standard IFRS 4, permitted insurers to continue to use the statutory basis of accounting for insurance assets and liabilities that existed in their jurisdictions prior to January 2005.
-In May 2017, the IASB published its replacement standard on insurance accounting (IFRS 17, 'Insurance Contracts').
+In May 2017, the IASB published its standard on insurance accounting (IFRS 17, 'Insurance Contracts') which replaces the current IFRS 4 standard.
 Some targeted amendments to this standard, including to the effective date, were issued in June 2020.
 IFRS 17, 'Insurance Contracts', as amended, will have the effect of introducing fundamental changes to the statutory reporting of insurance entities that prepare accounts according to IFRS from 2023.
-The standard is subject to endorsement in the UK via the UK Endorsement Board which is currently being established.
-Prudential has a group-wide implementation programme underway to implement this new standard.
-The effect of changes required to the Group's accounting policies as a result of implementing the new standard is currently uncertain particularly as amendments were issued by the IASB in June 2020, but these changes can be expected to, amongst other things, alter the timing of IFRS profit recognition.
-The implementation of this standard will involve significant enhancements to IT, actuarial and finance systems of the Group.
+The standard is subject to endorsement in the UK via the UK Endorsement Board.
+Prudential has a Group-wide implementation programme underway to implement this new standard.
+The effect of changes required to the Group's accounting policies as a result of implementing the new standard is currently uncertain, but these changes can be expected to, amongst other things, alter the timing of IFRS profit recognition.
+The implementation of this standard involves significant enhancements to the IT, actuarial and finance systems of the Group.

-Any changes or modification of IFRS accounting policies may require a change in the way in which future results will be determined and/or a retrospective adjustment of reported results to ensure consistency.
+Apart from IFRS 17, any other changes or modification of IFRS accounting policies may also require a change in the way in which future results will be determined and/or a retrospective adjustment of reported results to ensure consistency.

-(d) Inter-bank offered rate ('IBOR') reforms
+(e) Inter-bank offered rate ('IBOR') reforms